-In my capacity as GEF Operational Focal Point for the United Republic of Tanzania, I confirm that the above project proposal (a) is in accordance with the government's national priorities and the commitments made by the United Republic of Tanzania, under the relevant global environmental conventions and (b) has been discussed with relevant stakeholders, including the global environmental convention focal points, in accordance with GEF's policy on public involvement.
+In my capacity as GEF Operational Focal Point for (Sudan), I confirm that the above project proposal (a) is in accordance with the government's national priorities and the commitments made by (Sudan), under the relevant global environmental conventions and (b) has been discussed with relevant stakeholders, including the global environmental convention focal points, in accordance with GEF's policy on public involvement.

-Accordingly, in order to implement the above mentioned project in the framework of the Stockholm Convention on POPs, the Vice President's Office, Division of Environment together with other national Ministries and partners to the project commit to contribute a total of US\$ 100,000 in cash and US\$ 250,000 in-kind as counterpart funding during the five year project implementation period.
-The funds will be allocated according to the project activities in the United Republic of Tanzania for the project document.
+Accordingly, in order to implement the above mentioned project in the framework of the Stockholm Convention on POPs, the Ministry of Environment together with other national Ministries and partners to the project commit to contribute a total of US\$ 100,000 in cash and US\$ 250,000 in-kind as counterpart funding during the five year project implementation period.
+The funds will be allocated according to the project activities in (Sudan) for the project document.